hdelzein/ObjectDetectio_Project/README.md

 and 4000 but the memory limitation and GPU time limitation did not allow for that.
 This experiment I believe could have generalized better on the evaluation step.

-As far for the recall and precision, the fact that it was only one dot did not allow for easy and good visualization of the performance but I believe the numbers in general were acceptable.

-Access to inspect the images that were missclassified during training and evaluation would have been very usefull for evalauting precision and recall.
+Access to inspect the images that were missclassified during training and evaluation would have been very usefull for better evalauting precision and recall.

 This test used two augmentation techniques which are horizantal flip and image crop.
 If time permitted I would have likded to add random brightness, random contrast, random hue and distort color.